Naveen-Khan/Deep-learning-Projects/Brain-tumor-Classification/Readme.md

 - Dense layer with 64 neurons, ReLU activation, and L2 regularization
 - Dropout layer with 50% rate
 - Output layer with 4 neurons and Softmax activation

+### 🌐 Web Application

+The trained model is integrated into a Streamlit web application, allowing users to:

+- Upload MRI images
+- Get predicted tumor type
+- View prediction confidence